alanmutsch/vm-vxlan/README.md

          --import \
          --noautoconsole \
          -n vm1
+    NOTE: the '--network' option can be given as often as needed to specify more than one network interface.
+If you want to predefine the MAC address on a given network interface you can specify something along the lines of
+              --network network:net-vxlan10,mac=52:54:00:a9:78:10
+          the first three octets in the MAC address must be '52:54:00' (these are reserved for qemu / kvm VMs).
+The rest can be whatever you choose.
 From each blade log in through the console of the VM and see how it is set up:
     - Log in as root through the console using the password you set up: bl-001$ virsh console vm1
       ...
       ubuntu$ ip a
       ...